aws-samples/mlops-pipeline-prestodb/blog_post.md

     run the code in this notebook.
-This notebook demonstrates how SageMaker Pipelines can be used to string together a sequence of data processing, model training, tuning, and evaluation steps to train a binary classification machine learning model using scikit-learn.
-At the end of this run, navigate to `pipelines` on the Studio Navigation pane:
+This notebook demonstrates how SageMaker Pipelines can be used to string together a sequence of data processing, model training, tuning, and evaluation steps to train a binary classification ML model using scikit-learn.
+At the end of this run, navigate to `pipelines` on the Studio Navigation
+    pane:

     **After executing the entire training pipeline, your pipeline structure on [Amazon SageMaker